NATIVE CHILDREN'S SURVIVAL INDIGENOUS CHILDREN'S FUND

 At 13, she is the youngest person to deliver such an intervention.
 The Intervention was written by Ta’Kaiya on behalf of the vision and founder of the fund, Robby Romero and sponsored by Native Children’s Survival, The American Indian Law Alliance, and The Seventh Generation Fund For Indigenous Peoples.

 The Native Children's Survival Indigenous Children's Fund (NCSICF) is committed to eradicating the life threatening conditions Indigenous children endure each and every day.
-These conditions include the specific areas stated in the United Nations Report, “The State of the World’s Indigenous Peoples Vol. II” released 9 August 2015 that include culture, language, poverty, and human rights.
+These conditions include the specific areas stated in the United Nations Report, “The State of the World’s Indigenous Peoples Vol. I, II, and III,” that include culture, language, poverty, and human rights.

 Indigenous children, including those living in developed countries such as the United States and Canada, do not have adequate access to food security, healthcare, education and opportunity.

 One of the most alarming issues in Canada and the United States is the escalating number of missing and murdered Indigenous girls and women.

 Another crucial issue facing Indigenous communities today is sex trafficking, which is considered to be the number one threat impacting Indigenous children around the world.